addipls/addipls/README.md

   - Basic HTML & CSS

  For anyone looking to collaborate, please send me a follow request on Twitter for now [here](http://twitter.com/addis0npls)

+ #### Opportunities

+ I am open to all opportunities that come my way granted I'm a good fit or have interest in the project/company.

+ This includes internships, contract work, freelancing, part-time and full-time offers.